matanelg/kubernetes-hashiCorp-vault/raft/README.md

 Summary

-- as we can see vault-0 is in active mode & the leader on the raft cluster, where both the other servers vault-1 & vault-2 are the follower and in standby mode.
+- as we can see vault-0 is in active mode & the leader on the raft cluster, were both the other servers vault-1 & vault-2 are the follower and in standby mode.

 ## Setup kubernetes engine & authentication